 - Take the extra step: When closing a discussion, you can ask if you need help with anything.
 You can go an extra step to make them appreciated.

 How do respond to angry customer calls in different customer service scenarios?

 As an agent, you will come across different kinds of scenarios where you need to respond accordingly while talking with an angry customer.

-You need to speak the right phrases in order not to increase the anger of the customer.
+You need to speak the right phrases in order to handle angry caller in call center.
 Here are some of the scenarios.

 Scenario 1: You have no answer to their query.